-The champagne gene is a rather recent discovery in the world of horse color and it has a diluting effect on both chestnut and black base coats.
-This pigment alteration can exhibit in a showy display of colors which often have an almost metallic sheen.
+The champagne gene is a rather recent discovery in the world of horse color and it has a diluting effect on all of base coat colors.
+This pigment alteration can exhibit in a showy display of colors, which can have an almost metallic sheen.

 Champagne Dilution